Ustka: History

 The first settlers arrived at present-day Ustka as early as the 9th century, and established a fishing settlement with the original name of Ujść.
-In the 10th century, it became part of the emerging country of Poland under its first ruler Mieszko I. The first historic records mention the village of Ujść or Ujście in 1310.
+In the 10th century, it became part of the emerging country of Poland under its first ruler Mieszko I. The first historic records mention the village under the names of Ujść or Ujście in 1310.